sudofy/Sudofy-Tech-Session/readme.md

 _(John Maxwell)_

-STS is an on going program that is going to help us involve in healthy discussion on development and daily process.
+STS is an on going program that is going to help us involve in healthy tech discussion on development and process automation.
 Each Session will comply to these common goals

 * How to value customer satisfaction
 * How to increase efficiency at work